ldutoit/QC_Zoo_Workshop/remove_adapters.md

 Using the \*, we are applying the loop to all the files in the folder.

-let's check if we have some output using ls to visualise the content of the 'trimmed' folder
+let's check if we have some output using `ls` to visualise the content of the `trimmed' folder

 ```
 ls ../trimmed/